 These days I continue working on my body and getting to know it.
 And through the help of regular shamanic study, including altar building, I continue to learn more about our physical bodies and how they help us navigate and create in our physical world.

 One thing I know for sure that I’d like to pass on to you is this: we have to, have to, take care of our body.
 This knowing became very clear to me in 2014.
 That year my grandfather died and though it was sad to lose him, his death gave me so many gifts.
 One of the greatest gifts I received was a deeper understanding of what life and death were.
 I learned what happened after death and how we could honor our physical lives better.

-I learned how to honor the material world as an extension of myself and this honoring of our physicality is powerful.
-It was my ceremony sits I did for my grandfather after he passed that gave me the opportunity to honor the four incarnations of his life.
 I was instructed to sit in ceremony for four additional days after his death to help the physical body recover from it’s loss of “life force energy”.
-This act would honor the four incarnations of my grandfather’s life, i.e. the physical, mental, emotional and energetic (spiritual) bodies he had incarnated into this lifetime.
+This act would honor the four incarnations of my grandfather’s life, i.e. the physical, mental, emotional and energetic (spiritual) bodies.

 Outside of my own experiences, I have seen many shifts in my clients’ lives as they get back in their bodies.
 Some big and some small.
 There are so many things I could tell you about their “magical” experiences but I don’t have enough time in this blog.
 But think of it this way, once people get back in their bodies, they can feel into inspirations and ideas better and this allows energy to flow from them into physicality, making a big difference in their lives.

 So if you are ready to enjoy your life in a way you haven’t before, I invite you to take the simple quiz below to see how well you are “embodied” in your physical world.